greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

   </div>
 </div>

-**Discovering new films.** These clusters show the embedding working at medium zoom.
-But the map is most useful at close zoom, where you can discover individual films you might never have found otherwise.
+**Discovering new films.** The clusters above show the embedding working at medium zoom.
+But the map is most useful at close zoom, where you can stumble across individual films you might never have found otherwise.

 <div class="imgcap_noborder img-expand" style="cursor:zoom-in;" onclick="openOverlay('/assets/moviescape/terminator.png')">
   <img src="/assets/moviescape/terminator.png">